exakat/php-dictionary/dictionary/linting.ini.rst

 Linting is an option of the PHP CLI: ``-l``.

 Linting is sometimes mistaken with ``compile``: linting is a part of a compilation.
-Since, it is the only step available in PHP between the code and the execution (with ``eval()`` or the PHP CLI), linting is often considered as compiling.
+Since, PHP has this only step between the code and the execution, with ``eval()`` or the PHP CLI, linting is often considered as compiling.
+Reality is more complex.

 `Documentation <https://en.wikipedia.org/wiki/Lint_(software)>`__